SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

    CREATE TABLE t1 LIKE t2;

-The previous command should be 100% equivalent to exeucting this: **Comment - I'm not exactly sure what this sentence means.**
+The previous command should be 100% equivalent to exeucting this:

 .. code-block:: postgres